 In the reporting period, the Company entered into agreements with Českomoravská stavební spořitelna, a.s.; Československá obchodní banka, a.s.; ČSOB Asset Management, a.s., investiční společnost; ČSOB Leasing pojišťovací makléř, s.r.o.; ČSOB Leasing, a.s.; ČSOB Penzijní společnost, a.s., člen skupiny ČSOB, ČSOB Pojišťovací servis, s.r.o., člen holdingu ČSOB; Hypoteční banka, a.s..
-The scope of the agreements comprised cooperation related to business representation (including Mandate agreements), cooperation in the provision of Company catering services, insurance brokerage and administration (including cooperation in insurance brokers' remuneration, extraordinary commission and agreement about paid bonuses based on the amount of claims on insured objects), concluding contracts for building society and pension scheme insurance, cooperation in allocation of technical provisions related to unit-linked life insurance, services related to compliance and internal audit and advisory and consultation relates to actuarial department.
-However, the foregoing services were rendered in the Reporting period on the basis of agreements entered into prior to the Reporting period.
+The scope of the agreements comprised cooperation related to business representation (including Mandate agreements), cooperation in the provision of Company distribution services, insurance brokerage and administration (including cooperation in insurance brokers' remuneration, extraordinary commission and agreement about paid bonuses based on the amount of claims on insured objects), concluding contracts for building savings and pension scheme insurance, to support and promotion of the insurance offers of the insurer, cooperation in the field of relationship management services with the non-exclusive insurance brokers active in outsourced managing of external distribution network (OED) for the insurance company, cooperation in allocation of technical provisions related to unit-linked life insurance, services related to compliance and internal audit and advisory and consultation relates to actuarial department, data processing, analysis preparation, client support in developing and implementing his/her strategic and commercial projects and management consulting.
+Respectively, the foregoing services were rendered in the Reporting period on the basis of agreements entered into prior to the Reporting period.
 The Related Parties provided counter-performance in the form of the aforementioned cooperation and contractual consideration paid.
 All agreements were made under standard business terms and conditions and their performance resulted in no detriment to the Company.